confluentinc/ksql/docs-md/developer-guide/create-a-table.md

 description: Learn how to use the CREATE TABLE statement on a Kafka topic
 ---

-In KSQL, you create tables from {{ site.aktm }} topics, and you create tables of query results from other tables or streams.
+In ksqlDB, you create tables from {{ site.aktm }} topics, and you create tables of query results from other tables or streams.

 -   Use the CREATE TABLE statement to create a table from a Kafka topic.